Maria João Rodrigues: Career in national politics

-The Lisbon Strategy
+The Lisbon Strategy of the European Union

 After her role of Minister of Employment, Rodrigues was appointed by Prime Minister António Guterres special advisor and Head of the Prime Minister's Forward Studies Unit in 1998.
 In this capacity, she played a role during the Portuguese Presidency of the European Union, in the first semester of 2000.
 The Portuguese Presidency succeeded in securing a compromise on the so-called Lisbon Strategy, a plan that was aimed at boosting growth, competitiveness and employment level in the EU building on innovation.
 The strategy was adopted at a European Council meeting in Lisbon in March 2000, a meeting in which Maria João Rodrigues acted as a sherpa for the Prime Minister.
 She contributed to build a compromise between the delegations of the British and French governments, by resorting to the open method of coordination.
-Maria João Rodrigues continued to monitor the developments of the Lisbon Strategy, in particular as Special Advisor to the Luxembourg Presidency of the European Union for the Mid-term Review of the Lisbon Strategy (2005) and special advisor to the European Commission and Jean-Claude Juncker on the Lisbon strategy.
+Maria João Rodrigues continued to monitor the developments of the Lisbon Strategy, in particular as Special Advisor to the Luxembourg Presidency of the European Union for the Mid-term Review of the Lisbon Strategy (2005) and special advisor to the European Commission and Prime Minister Jean-Claude Juncker on the Lisbon strategy.

 Looking back on this experience in 2010, Rodrigues wrote "Even if there were clear failures, the implementation of the Lisbon strategy should not be considered a failure.".
-In 2007, the EU average GR was 2.7% and 16 million jobs have been created.
+In 2007, the EU average growth rate was 2.7% and 16 million jobs have been created.
 Most of all, it changed the governance of the European Union with higher coordination of economic and social policies, involving around 400 measures.